The Villages Genealogical Society

 Article 3 - Membership and Dues

 1. Membership shall be open to, and restricted to, residents of The Villages, Florida (hereinafter referred to as The Villages).

-2. A one-time new member fee of $5.00 will be charged at the time of joining The Society, together with $5.00 for the annual membership dues, or a total of $10.00.
-Thereafter, annual dues of $5.00 will be required to keep the membership current.
+2. Dues for a new member is $10.00 and will be payable at the time of joining The Society.
+Thereafter, annual dues of $10.00 will be required to keep the membership current.
 The membership year shall run from January 1st, through December 31st.
 Any changes in dues shall be proposed by the Board and voted upon by the members.
 On March 31st of each year the membership roster will be culled to delete those members who have not renewed their membership in The Society.
-Subsequent to such termination of membership, a new membership application, a $5.00 new member fee, and $5.00 annual dues payment shall be required of anyone wishing to rejoin The Society.
+Subsequent to such termination of membership, a new membership application along with their $10.00 annual dues payment shall be required of anyone wishing to rejoin The Society.

 3. Each member in good standing shall be entitled to participate in all Society functions and vote on all matters that come before the membership, including election of officers and amendments to the By-Laws.
 A member is in good standing if he or she has paid the current year’s dues.

 4. Non-member residents of The Villages wishing to attend a General Membership Meeting shall pay a $5.00 Guest Fee at the door.
 The guest fee shall be for that meeting only, and is not applicable toward Membership dues.

 1. Meetings of the Society shall be held at 10 o’clock in the morning on the fourth Wednesday of the month in a recreation center of The Villages or at other times and places designated by the Board of Directors.
 General membership meetings shall not be held in the months of June, July, August and December, unless deemed necessary by the Board of Directors.